-The UM1.5 is initialised from its own analysis with a full 3D VAR data assimilation and forced at its lateral boundary 183 by the global version of the MetUM (Walters et al., 2017).
-The UM100 and UM333 are initialised from the UM1.5 1 84 analysis, including sub-surface parameters, and are one-way nested within the UM1.5 with the boundary conditions 185 updated every 15 minutes.
-The initialisation and nesting configuration are identical to those used in the London Model 186 (Boutle et al., 2016).
-In the Bedfordshire domain (Figure 1) the main valley is resolved by UM1.5 with the other two 187 resolutions producing a lot more detail in the tributary valleys.
-The orography in the Shropshire domain (Figure 2) is 188 more complex, with UM1.5 only resolving the widest most easterly valley.
-Both the UM100 and UM333 orography 189 resolve greater detail; UM333 captures the main valleys and ridges, but the detail in the narrowest valleys and ridges 1.90 is lost.
-1 91
+UM1.5 is initialised from its own analysis with a full 3D VAR data assimilation and forced at its lateral boundary by the global version of MetUM (Walters et al., 2017).
+UM100 and UM333 are initialised from the UM1.5 analysis, including subsurface parameters, and are one-way nested within UM1.5, with the boundary conditions updated every 15 min.
+The initialisation and nesting configuration are identical to those used in the London Model (Boutle et al., 2016).
+In the Bedfordshire domain (Figure 1), the main valley is resolved by UM1.5, with the other two resolutions producing a lot more detail in the tributary valleys.
+The orography in the Shropshire domain (Figure 2) is more complex, with UM1.5 only resolving the widest most easterly valley.
+Both the UM100 and UM333 orography are resolved in greater detail; UM333 captures the main valleys and ridges, but the detail in the narrowest valleys and ridges is lost.

-The specification of land use is at the same resolution as the grid-length of the atmospheric model.
-The land use dataset uses the Institute of Terrestrial Ecology (now part of the Centre for Ecology and Hydrology) dataset (Bunce et al., 1990) which has a resolution of 25 m and is re-configured to the model grid.
-Both domains are located in generally rural areas and are dominated by the mid-latitude grass surface type.
-Boutle et al. (2016) performed a sensitivity test using the UM333 with the UM1.5 orography and found the fog in their simulation was spatially similar to the control UM1.5 simulation i.e. the orography resolutions dominated the simulations of fog.
+The specification of land use is at the same resolution as the grid length of the atmospheric model.
+The land-use dataset uses the Institute of Terrestrial Ecology (now part of the Centre for Ecology and Hydrology) dataset (Bunce et al., 1990), which has a resolution of 25 m and is reconfigured to the model grid.
+Both domains are located in generally rural areas and are dominated by the midlatitude grass surface type.
+Boutle et al. (2016) performed a sensitivity test using UM333 with the UM1.5 orography and found that the fog in their simulation was spatially similar to the control UM1.5 simulation, that is, the orography resolutions dominated the simulations of fog.

-198 3 | RESULTS
+3 | RESULTS

-199 3.1 | Horizontal Resolution Investigation
+3.1 | Horizontal resolution investigation

-Here we discuss the performance of the UM1.5, UM333 and UM100 for the selected LANFEX case studies.
-In general, the MetUM produces valleys that are too warm after 1800 UTC and hills that are too cold after 1500 UTC (Figure 3).
+Here we discuss the performance of UM1.5, UM333, and UM100 for the selected LANFEX case studies.
+In general, MetUM produces valleys that are too warm after 1800 UTC and hills that are too cold after 1500 UTC (Figure 3).
 For the Bedfordshire simulations, the valley nocturnal warm bias improves with resolution.
-The UM1.5 has a valley warm bias of 2 K at 0000 UTC compared to a 1 K bias for the UM333 and a 0.5 K for the UM100 configuration.
-The difference in the temperature biases for the hill sites is very small indicating the benefit of the smaller grid-length on pre-fog temperature evolution is within the valleys in the Bedfordshire domain.
+UM1.5 has a valley warm bias of 2 K at 0000 UTC, compared with a 1 K bias for UM333 and a 0.5 K bias for the UM100 configuration.
+The difference in the temperature bias for the hill sites is very small, indicating that the benefit of the smaller grid length in prefog temperature evolution is within the valleys in the Bedfordshire domain.

-Using IOP12 to assess the MetUM at the orographically more complex location in Shropshire, the general be-206 haviour is similar to the Bedfordshire area with the valleys too warm and hills too cold after 1800 UTC.
-The UM1.5 is 207 too cold overnight on the hills by more than 2 K by 0000 UTC, and too warm in the valleys by around 1.5 K, as it is not 208 resolving the orographically driven flows in the Shropshire area.
-The UM333 represents the near-surface temperature 2.09 closest to the observations with a valley warm bias of around 1 K at 0000 UTC and hill cold bias of 0.5 K. Surprisingly, 210 the UM100 is warmer than the UM333 in the valleys, with an average bias of 3 K by 0000 UTC and a trend which is 211 very similar to the UM1.5 configuration.
-The UM100 on the hills also has a cold bias and is particularly cold between 212 2000 UTC and 2200 UTC with a bias of approximately -2.5 K. 213
+Using IOP12 to assess MetUM at the orographically more complex location in Shropshire, the general behaviour is similar to that in the Bedfordshire area, with the valleys too warm and hills too cold after 1800 UTC.
+UM1.5 is too cold overnight on the hills by more than 2 K by 0000 UTC, and too warm in the valleys by around 1.5 K, as it is not resolving the orographically driven flows in the Shropshire area.
+UM333 represents the near-surface temperature closest to the observations, with a valley warm bias of around 1 K at 0000 UTC and hill cold bias of 0.5 K. Surprisingly, UM100 is warmer than UM333 in the valleys, with an average bias of 3 K by 0000 UTC and a trend very similar to the UM1.5 configuration.
+UM100 on the hills also has a cold bias, and is particularly cold between 2000 UTC and 2200 UTC, with a bias of approximately -2.5 K.